dense-analysis/ale/README.md

 let g:airline#extensions#ale#enabled = 1
 ```

-If you don't want to use vim-airline, you can implement your own statusline
+#### Custom statusline

-function without adding any other plugins.
-ALE provides some functions to
+You can implement your own statusline function without adding any other plugins.
-assist in this endeavour, including:
+ALE provides some functions to assist in this endeavour, including:

 * `ale#statusline#Count`: Which returns the number of problems found by ALE
   for a specified buffer.